Lord Jim (1965 film): Plot

 Jim is tortured but refuses to divulge the location.
 This surprises Cornelius, the drunken, cowardly agent of Stein's trading company who has joined the general.
-That night, the Girl leads Jim's rescue.
+That night, Jewel, a native girl, leads Jim's rescue.

 Jim distributes the arms and plans the attack on the General's stockade.
-He is assisted by Waris, the chief Du-Ramin's son.
+He is assisted by Dain Waris, Du-Ramin's son.
 After much bloody fighting, Jim delivers the crushing blow, pushing a barrel of gunpowder through a hail of bullets into the bandits' final stronghold, blowing it up along with the General.
 Only Cornelius survives, hiding in a secret underground room with the General's hidden treasure.
 Jim is hailed as a hero.
 Du-Ramin bestows the title tuan on him, which translates as "Lord".

-Jim is content to live in Patusan with the Girl.
+Jim is content to live in Patusan with Jewel.
 Cornelius and Schomberg recruit notorious cut-throat "Gentleman" Duncan Brown and his men to steal the treasure, and in the course of this they are detected and cornered.
 At an impasse, Brown offers to leave peacefully, but the village does not trust him.
 Jim insists they be allowed to go, offering his own life as forfeit if anyone is killed as a result.
 As Brown and his men feign to leave, under cover of heavy fog, they make one last attempt at the treasure.
 Waris and Jim dispatch them, although Waris is mortally wounded.

 Afterward, Stein pleads with Du-Ramin to spare Jim.
 Du-Ramin agrees if Jim leaves the following morning.
 Stein urges Jim to leave, but he refuses.
 The following morning as the funeral procession for the dead villagers starts, Jim walks up to Du-Ramin and waits, taking in the village's beauty.
 Du-Ramin shoots him and Jim's body is added to the procession, which ends in the cremation of the dead.